markthitrin/chapel-blog/content/posts/transformer-from-scratch/index.md

   - srcVocab : 15700 - *Size of source vocabulary*
   - tgtVocab : 22470 - *Size of target vocabulary*

+{{< /details >}}

+Machine A (AMD Ryzen) facilitated easy inspection of compiled code with permission to the `perf` command, allowing bottlenecks to be identified easily, while Machine B (Xeon Phi) did not.
+On the other hand, Machine A had a limited memory of 6.67 GB and was incapable of running the full-size model, whereas Machine B had 204.45 GB, allowing the full-size model to be run.

+In order to measure the time required by each layer, timers were inserted into all layers.
+The model was then run on the Italian-English machine translation task, with the dataset obtained from opus_books ([Hugging Face link](https://huggingface.co/datasets/Helsinki-NLP/opus_books)).
+The model was executed for 500 and 40 iterations on Machines A and B, respectively.
+The timing results of each iteration for each layer were gathered and sorted; the fastest and slowest 10% of iterations were removed, and the mean and standard deviation were computed.

 ### Small-Size Model on Single Thread